-We can all benefit from saving a few bucks here and there.
-One of the easiest ways to accomplish this is by identifying energy inefficiencies in your home.
-Upgrading your HVAC equipment or adding a smart thermostat, for example, provides more control over your HVAC equipment, leading to a more energy-efficient home and savings on your monthly energy bills.
+We can all benefit from saving money from time to time.
+One of the easiest ways to do so is by making some energy-efficient changes around your home.
+Upgrading your HVAC system or putting in a smart thermostat, for example, offers more control over your HVAC equipment, leading to a more energy-efficient home and savings on your monthly energy bills.

-Keep reading to learn about 4 ways you can make energy-efficient home changes.
+Keep reading to learn more about 4 ways you can make energy-efficient home changes.

 1. Install a Smart Thermostat

-If you still use an older thermostat and adjust it manually, try taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which includes several features to assist with energy efficiency.
+If you still use an older thermostat and access it manually, try taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which contains a number of features to improve your home's energy efficiency.

-The feature homeowners enjoy the most is having the capability to adjust their smart thermostats from anywhere with their smartphone or other smart device.
-For instance, when you forget to use your thermostat before going on vacation, you can just take out your smartphone and make the adjustments.
+The functionality homeowners appreciate the most is being able to adjust their smart thermostats from anywhere they want by using their smartphone or other smart device.
+As an example, when you forget to use your thermostat before taking a vacation, you can easily pull out your smartphone and make the necessary adjustment.

-Just like a programmable thermostat, a smart thermostat allows you to set up a schedule for your home’s temperature based on the time of day and day of the week so you’re not cooling or heating an empty house.
-Smart thermostats also have the ability to watch your temperature preferences over time and automatically make energy-efficient adjustments.
-They also create monthly energy reports that show how much energy you've used and when so you can make modifications to reduce costs.
+Similar to a programmable thermostat, a smart thermostat allows you to schedule your home’s temperature according to the time of day and day of the week so you’re not cooling or heating an empty house.
+Smart thermostats also feature the ability to understand your temperature preferences over time and automatically make energy-efficient corrections.
+They can even create monthly energy reports that show how much energy you are using and when so you can make adjustments to save money.

-If you’re wondering how to obtain a free smart thermostat, check with your utility company to see if there are any discounts or free smart thermostats offered.
+If you’re wanting to know how to get a free smart thermostat, talk to your utility company to find out if there are any discounts or free smart thermostats available.

 2. HVAC Tune Ups

-Regrettably, lots of homeowners often forget to keep their heating and cooling systems maintained.
-While this may not seem like a problem, ignoring maintenance will sometimes produce a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.
+Unfortunately, many homeowners often forget about having their heating and cooling systems maintained.
+While this does not seem important, inadequate maintenance will sometimes lead to a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.

-With an HVAC maintenance service, the technician is going to examine your HVAC system, clean necessary components, and pinpoint minor problems before they create bigger, more expensive repair issues.
-Maintenance keeps HVAC systems working at optimal condition, which means less energy is used to heat and cool your home.
-This will help with your energy bills, prolong the lifespan of HVAC equipment, and lead to fewer repairs.
+With an HVAC maintenance service, your technician should inspect your HVAC system, clean key components, and identify minor problems before they create bigger, more expensive repair issues.
+Tune ups keep HVAC systems working at optimal condition, which means less energy is needed to heat and cool your home.
+This could also lower your energy bills, prolong the lifespan of HVAC equipment, and lead to fewer repairs.

-We suggest two HVAC tune ups every year – once during the spring before summer and another during the fall before the arrival of winter weather.
+We encourage two HVAC tune ups every year – one in the spring before summer and another during the fall before the arrival of cold weather.

-Regretfully, like every appliance, HVAC systems can't run forever and inevitably need to be replaced.
-Newer heaters and cooling products are much more effective than models manufactured just over a decade ago.
-Thankfully, quality HVAC companies like Edington Heating & Cooling Inc can offer professional services such as furnace installation in Troy.
+Annoyingly, like all appliances, HVAC systems can't run forever and eventually need to be replaced.
+Newer heaters and cooling equipment is much more effective than equipment manufactured just over a decade ago.
+Fortunately, quality HVAC companies like Edington Heating & Cooling Inc can offer professional services such as furnace installation in .

-Well-maintained furnaces and air conditioners can live about 15-20 years.
-If the equipment is within that timeframe, it can be a good idea to replace them ahead of time to prevent premature breakdowns that can leave you cold and uncomfortable if it’s a cold winter night.
-If your HVAC system is around 15 years old and requires an expensive repair, it’s definitely time to replace the unit.
-According to the U.S. Department of Energy, upgrading to a new HVAC system could save you between 20-40% on your monthly energy bills, so you’ll recoup some of the costs of putting in a new system.
+Well-maintained furnaces and air conditioners can run for approximately 15-20 years.
+If your systems are within that span, it might be a good idea to replace them early to avoid untimely breakdowns that can leave you cold and uncomfortable if it’s a cold winter night.
+If your system is approaching 15 years old and has a problem that needs an expensive repair, it’s definitely time to replace it.
+Per the U.S. Department of Energy, installing a new HVAC system can save you approximately 20-40% on your monthly energy bills, so you’ll recoup some of the costs of buying a new system.

-A professional heating and cooling technician can help you determine the most energy efficient HVAC system available.
-In general, try to find HVAC systems that are Energy Star certified, which means the equipment meets strict guidelines established by the U.S. Environmental Protection Agency.
-LENNOX HVAC systems are often some of the most efficient systems around, offering both high AFUE and SEER ratings.
-AFUE is intended for heating systems and illustrates how well they convert fuel to heat.
-SEER, on the other hand, is used to calculate the energy efficiency of cooling systems.
+A professional heating and cooling technician can help you find the most energy efficient HVAC system on the market.
+For the most part, look for HVAC systems that are Energy Star certified, meaning the equipment satisfies rigid guidelines set forth by the U.S. Environmental Protection Agency.
+LENNOX HVAC systems can be some of the most efficient systems around, offering both high AFUE and SEER ratings.
+AFUE is intended for heating systems and measures how well they convert fuel to heat.
+SEER, meanwhile, is used to quantify the efficiency of cooling systems.

-Call a reputable HVAC provider like Edington Heating & Cooling Inc for air conditioning installation in Troy.
+Contact a reputable HVAC provider like Edington Heating & Cooling Inc for air conditioning installation in .

 4. Use Energy-Efficient Air Filters

-When you’re shopping for new HVAC filters, consider that not all air filters are the same.
-Specific air filters are far more efficient than others, contributing to lower energy bills and cleaner indoor air.
+The next time you’re searching for new HVAC filters, keep in mind that not all air filters are the same.
+Certain air filters are far more effective than others, contributing to lower energy bills and a clean home.

-The effectiveness of HVAC air filters is illustrated by their Minimum Efficiency Reporting Value, or MERV rating.
-The MERV scale ranges between 1-20; the higher the number, the more efficient the filters are.
-It’s important to note, though, that high-efficiency air filters can in fact obstruct airflow too much according to the type of HVAC system you installed.
-It’s worthwhile to read the owner’s manual before getting a filter to find the best option for your system.
+The performance of HVAC air filters is rated by their Minimum Efficiency Reporting Value, or MERV rating.
+The MERV scale ranges between 1-20; the higher the number, the more effective the filters are.
+It’s relevant to note, though, that high-efficiency air filters can sometimes restrict airflow too much based on the type of HVAC system you installed.
+It’s beneficial to read the owner’s manual before getting a filter to determine the ideal model for your system.